The basic concept of NAT

 ...

-You can connect to each camera by keeping the same IP address, 12.34.56.78, and simply shifting the port number by one when accessing.
+You can connect to each camera by simply shifting the port number one position while keeping the IP address the same (12.34.56.78).

-By linking destination IP addresses and port numbers one-to-one in this way, you can operate even with limited resources.
+By associating destination IPs and port numbers one-to-one in this way, you can operate even with limited resources.

 Summary and various NATs

-Since most of our services are provided in a cloud environment, we don't have to think about NAT much, which is convenient since it's handled for us.
+Since our services are mostly provided in a cloud environment, we don't have to think about NAT very often, as it's handled automatically, which is convenient.

-However, there are cases where a NAT Gateway is required when integrating with APIs, so I think this kind of knowledge is essential.
+However, a NAT Gateway may be required when integrating with APIs, so I think this kind of knowledge is essential.

-Even in modern services, NAT technology is used in a variety of situations, such as online competitive games using P2P technology and IP telephones, so it's clear that it is actually a technology that is used extensively behind the scenes.
+Even in modern services, NAT technology is used in various situations, such as online multiplayer games using P2P technology and IP telephony, so it's clear that it's actually a technology that is used very extensively behind the scenes.

-The example I just gave was Static NAT, but there are also Dynamic NAT, Source NAT, Destination NAT, etc.
+The example I just gave is Static NAT, but there are also Dynamic NAT, Source NAT, Destination NAT, and so on.

-When I look back at these technologies, I am always impressed by how amazing the technology is that supports online games without delay.
+Looking back at these technologies, I'm always impressed by how amazing they are, supporting online games without any lag.

 ~Complete~